genesiscommunitysuccess/docs/docs/02_database/01_fields-tables-views/01_fields/03_fields-examples.md

 There is no complexity to a **fields-dictionary.kts** file.

 As you can see, each field is named in its own row and given a type, all within a `fields` statement.

+Some of the fields in the example below have extra parameters.
+For example, `DESCRIPTION` is given a `maxSize`of 255.

 ```kotlin
 fields {
     field(name = "ACTIVE", type = BOOLEAN)